Watts-Lab/task-mapping/tasks/summaries/Recall association-writeup.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
-Participants are given a list of words to study.
+Participants are given a list of several words to study.
+Example words on the list include "spider," "foot," "pen," "car," etc.

 ## 2. Goal Directives
-Recall as many words as possible from the studied list.
+The goal is to recall as many words as possible from the studied list within a fixed amount of time.

+Participants receive the maximum score for recalling all words correctly and the minimum for recalling none.
+Participants maximize their score by recalling as many words as they can.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.